tofi86/Jarbundler/README.md

 * **version 2.2.2** (2014-04-01)
  * Issue a warning when using deprecated 'aboutmenuname' attribute
+ * Issue a warning when using deprecated 'shortinfostring' attribute

 * **version 2.2.1** (2014-01-25)
  * Added optional `allowMixedLocalizations` attribute to ant task.
 If `true`, the bundle supports the retrieval of localized strings from frameworks.
 This should be set to true if your app supports different languages.
 Default: `false`